-Prerequisite(s): ENG 122 or ENG 125 or written permission of the department chairperson
+Prerequisite(s): ENG 122 or written permission of the department chairperson

 A survey of works illustrating the literary experience in the United States from 1880 to 1945.
 Various cultural, intellectual, historical and literary perspectives are explored.
 Students complete reading, writing and research assignments to develop the skills of literary interpretation and analysis.